jansater/TypeLess/README.md

 - Easy to extend.
 Its built on extension methods, add your own extensions to extend with new validations.
 - Throw your own exception types
 - Supports nullable types
+- Can return number of validation errors if would be necessary
 - Kind of fluent...

 **Available checks:**